ajcr/rolling/README.md

 cd rolling/
 pip install .
 ```
-If you want to run the tests you'll need to install pytest; just run `pytest` from the base directory.
+If you want to run the tests you'll need to install pytest; once done, just run `pytest` from the base directory.

 ## Quickstart